 What are they?
 Heart-shaped frozen waffles.

 How do you use them?
-Toss them in a fry pan or toaster, and then top with cream and berries or marinated salmon, mustard, crème fraîche, and dill, depending on your sweet tooth.
+Toss them in a fry pan or toaster, and then top with cream and berries.
+If your taste buds skew savory, try the waffles with marinated salmon, mustard, crème fraîche, and dill.

 What is it?
 A sweet and savory mustard sauce.